Below is one of our three in-house moving quotes for Australia. The quote is from 2008, for our move to Sydney from Seattle.

 A residence-to-residence or door-to-door quote means they will pick up your shipment of boxes and furniture at your home and then deliver it to your new residence in Australia.

-Port-to-port quotes also do not include Destination Port Fees or Terminal Handling Charges that will be due in Australia when your shipment arrives.
+Port-to-port quotes also don't include Destination Port Fees or Terminal Handling Charges that will be due in Australia when your shipment arrives.
 Furthermore, most shipping lines will not release your container without getting a large deposit.

 An experienced, well-established international shipping company will most likely not even give you a port-to-port or door-to-port quote unless asked for one.
 Even when directly asked, they will most likely decline.